 The FORM directive has been used to define a printer control word.
-The first example below the form directive will generate a line of object code which will cause the paper to be spaced 5 lines, and printing to take place from location 1004 through location 1035.
+The first example below the form directive will generate a line of object code which will cause the paper to be spaced 5 lines, and printing to take place from octal location 1004 through octal location 1035.
 The second example will cause the paper to be spaced 2 lines.
-The third example will cause the generation of a line which will cause the paper to be spaced 6 lines, and printing to take place from location 13254 through location 13285.
+The third example will cause the generation of a line which will cause the paper to be spaced 6 lines, and printing to take place from the location specified by the RES directive.
 In all cases interrupt is specified.

-3. SET
+e.
+SET